Learning RL-Policies for Joint Beamforming Without Exploration: A Batch Constrained Off-Policy Approach: Introduction

 The goal of this project is to develop a reinforcement learning-based policy for the control problem that aims to maximize transmission rate and minimize interference in the 5G Network.
 The multiple base stations (BS) design wireless signals for maximizing information transmission rate over the wireless channel while the signal should not affect the signal from the other BS.

-For many large-scale control problems in the wireless communications, reinforcement learning algorithms have been applied widely to obtain significant improvements.
-Combined with deep neural networks, it is possible to model and approximate many continuous state and action spaces as well.
+For many large-scale control problems in wireless communications, reinforcement learning algorithms have been applied widely to obtain significant improvements.
+Combined with deep neural networks, it is possible to model and approximate many continuous state and action spaces.
 However, modifying the service policy of a commercial network or trying a new service policy is very risky.
-These RL based algorithms cannot be directly deployed because of the initial degradation in user service which might hurt the customer relations of the service provider.
-Hence, to train the RL agent without directly deploying in real world scenarios, we need an accurate model of the environment.
+These RL-based algorithms cannot be directly deployed because of the initial degradation in user service, which might hurt the customer relations of the service provider.
+Hence, to train the RL agent without directly deploying in real-world scenarios, we need an accurate environment model.
 Because of the large number of components involved, especially with 5G systems becoming more prevalent, accurately modeling the environment and the movements of users is intractable.
-To solve this practical problem, we aim to develop a policy that learns from a finite set of data, where interacting with the environment is severely limited.
+To solve this practical problem, we aim to develop a policy that learns from a finite set of data, where interaction with the environment is severely limited.

-In contrast, some of the previous solutions to this problem of network parameter optimization are based on the assumptions of having access to an ideal simulator and large number of interactions with the environment \cite{mismar2019deep}.
+In contrast, some of the previous solutions to this problem of network parameter optimization are based on the assumptions of having access to an ideal simulator and a large number of interactions with the environment \cite{mismar2019deep}.
 The authors here also assume that arbitrary radio waves (precoders) can be designed and sent for the exploration phase of a Q-learning approach.
-This is not feasible in practical settings and hence we do not make this assumption in our work, which prevents our agent from exploration.
-We aim to develop a more practical algorithm using an offline model-based reinforcement learning that can increase sample efficiency where exploration involves a large cost.
+This is not feasible in practical settings; hence, we do not make this assumption in our work, which prevents our agent from exploring.
+We aim to develop a more practical algorithm using an offline model-based reinforcement learning that can increase sample efficiency where exploration involves a hefty cost.